What Is Apache Iceberg? A Guide to Apache Iceberg and Its Key Features

 What Is Apache Iceberg?

-Apache Iceberg is an open-source table format that enables big data analysts to efficiently manage and query data in a data lake.
-Iceberg is creating metadata around your files allowing tools to see them as tables use the functionalities and the potentiality of an SQL table in traditional databases (ACID transactions, time travel and more).
+Apache Iceberg is an open-source table format designed to help big data analysts efficiently manage and query data in a data lake.
+By creating metadata around your files, Iceberg allows tools to treat the files as tables, leveraging features similar to those found in traditional databases, such as ACID transactions and time travel.

-Apache Iceberg was developed because of the need to address some of the limitations that come with traditional catalogs and table formats like Apache Hive, such as query performance, high cost of storage, and so on.
+The development of Apache Iceberg began to address some limitations associated with traditional catalogs and table formats like Apache Hive, particularly in terms of query performance and storage costs.

 Notable Features